 The following guide provides you with a solution for folders opening very slowly in Windows Explorer or File Explorer on a Windows device.

 It took a while to figure out why the folder was slow loading, and how to fix the issue to speed things up again.
-The issue was quite puzzling as all other folders on the system loaded just fine and near instantly.

 The folder was the machine's download folder where all downloads and file transfers landed.
 It grew to a size of roughly 250 Gigabytes of data with all file types present: videos, photos, documents, programs and music.